Will Smith Wishes Halle Berry A Happy Birthday With Creepy & Hilarious Photo

 “FALSE ADVERTISEMENT!
 REMOVE MY NAME AND PICTURE!
 I WILL NOT BE AT THIS EVENT.
 THIS IS NOT OFFICIAL,” Berry wrote in response to the picture.

-Due to the mix up with Halle Berry, ticket sales for the convention have been stopped, and it has become an invite only event.
+Due to the mix up with Halle Berry, ticket sales for the convention have been stopped, and it has become an invite-only event.